 Ioptimized the Worksheet for and that I recommendusing in the beginning.
 For all the Worksheets in this guide,the Nib size is 1.5 mm.

-- The last thing you will see is the angle, that you have to hold the pen in.
-The pen should be held in this position whenever you write the letters.
+- The last thing you will see is the angle, at which you have to hold the pen.
+The pen should be held in this position whenever you write these letters.

 Let’s Write Your First Script!